ImageImage

 startup founder packages

-Design Strategy Sprint
+brand Strategy Sprint

-Full Visual System
+Full brand System

-(Steps 1 - 4)
+(Phases 1 - 4)

 • Tricia is able to deliver concepts that are on strategy and on brand.
 I never felt like we were working with a freelancer but rather an internal team member who understands our business well.